Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 Keeping your engine clean and your oil changed, will help your vehicle run great for years.

-What Is Sludge Made Of:
+So, What Is Engine Oil Sludge Made Of:

 • Unburnt and partially burned fuel.